redhmam/my-bookshelf-frontend/README.md

-#MyBookShelf
+# MyBookShelf
 Manage all your books.
-You can organize by favorite, have read or wish read
+You can organize by favorite, reading, want to read or read

 ## Links
 - [Access demo website](https://dev-mybookshelf.netlify.com/)